oozie/pyhumod/docs/GetDynamicInfo.rst

 get_networks()
 --------------
 Scans for networks, and if successful returns a nested list.
 A list of strings representing a network has a following format:
-``['VAL1','Op long name', 'Op short name', 'Operator Number', 'VAL2']`` Where VAL1 and VAL2 have something to do with network types, but I couldn't find any documentation as to what exactly.
+``['VAL1', 'Op long name', 'Op short name', 'Operator Number', 'VAL2']`` where VAL1 and VAL2 have something to do with network types, but I couldn't find any documentation as to what exactly.

 .. code:: python